ferg1e/corn-wand/README.md

 # Corn Wand

 Corn Wand is a PHP functional library for generating HTML.
-The first version is still in development.
-This README is unfinished.

 ## Documentation